CBSR-Biobank/biobank-ng/frontend/README.md

 # Biobank-ng Frontend Project

-This project contains the source code for Biobank-ng's' web-client for.
-It is a react application written in TypeScript that uses React Functional Components.
+This project contains the source code for **Biobank-ng**'s web-client.
+It is a React application written in TypeScript that uses React Functional Components.

 This project has the following dependencies: